RunInUAE

 When you have finished with that game, you can quit E-UAE by pressing Ctrl-Alt-Q.

-Beware that AGA games will not run unless their file or folder name has the word AGA in it.
+Beware that AGA games will not run unless their file name, or one of it's folder names, has the word AGA in it.

 For multi-disk ADF games, RunInUAE will automatically try to load up to 3 more disks, although not all games support this.
 And for RunInUAE to spot multiple disks: